reiver/go-rfc3986/README.md

 Uniform Resource Identifier (URI): Generic Syntax (January 2005)
 https://datatracker.ietf.org/doc/html/rfc3986

+Definition in IETF RFC-3986 are referred to in a numer of other IETF RFCs.
+And thus, tools provided in this package can also be helpful in implementing this IETF RFCs, too.

 ## Documention

 Online documentation, which includes examples, can be found at: http://godoc.org/github.com/reiver/go-rfc3986